lenalesnaya/TestMonitorAutomation/README.md

 Negative
 1. Check of entering incorrect data (only 1-100 spaces) into test case suite "Name" field.
 2. Check of entering data that exceeds the limit values (0 and 101 symbols) into test case suite "Name" field.
-3. Try to add test suite, using wrong locator.
+3. (crash test) Adding of a test suite with negative space value of test suite name field.

 API
 -Get-